anhthutg/linalg/README.md

-# Linarg - Linear Algebra library
+# Linalg - Linear Algebra library

 by Thu Tang <insert your email>